 A Glimpse Into Hell

-A phrase I coined during my first marriage, “The better boy I am, the worser it gets” helps me to remember that I’m dealing with a 6-year-old mind, a 6-year-old frame of reference, and a 6-year-old scared and cowering body.
+A phrase I coined, to embody the triggered John, during my first marriage was, “The better boy I am, the worser it gets.”
+This phrase helps me to remember that I’m dealing with a 6-year-old mind, a 6-year-old frame of reference, and a 6-year-old scared and cowering little boy inside.
 When I am triggered, I reexperience that little boy’s fear again.
 My body gets frightened.
 I want to run or freeze.
 I want to hide away and isolate myself.
 I don’t want to be touched or reasoned with.
 The time for reasoning is done.
 I am afraid.
 I am small.
 I want to go away from this pain, whatever it takes.

 I was exploring this with a partner a while back and I was expressing my “little boy” fear like this.

 “When I get scared I turn into a small boy.
 I am terrified you are going to leave me alone.
 I am desperate for you to pick me up and comfort me.
 And my overwhelmed heart and mind cannot negotiate or navigate my own needs.
-I’m lost. “the worser it gets” when I’m triggered.
-And I am looking at my partner and asking, “Why can’t you protect me?
+I’m lost.
+It gets worser when I’m triggered.
+I am looking at my partner and asking, “Why can’t you protect me?
 Why can’t you take care of me?
-Why won’t you make this pain, this yelling, this fear stop?”
+Why won’t you make this pain, this yelling, this fear stop?
+Why aren’t you taking my side?”

 When Your Lover Is Triggered

 What I need at this moment from my partner is a firm hand.
 I don’t need a rescue.
 I need my partner to say, “I’ve got you, right now.
 I am here.
 There is nothing to be afraid of here.
 Breathe easy.
 Let go.
-Squeeze my hand as hard as you want someone to show up for you.
+Squeeze my hand as hard as you can.
+As hard as you wanted someone to show up for you back then.
 I am here for you.
 I am here.
 I am safe.
 We are safe together.”

 What I learned in this support group was this phrase, that released me from the awful trauma that was entering into our lives.